Walderslade Woodlands Group

 Even if you choose not to walk in the woods, they still contribute greatly to the quality of Walderslade life – they provide beautiful scenery, absorb noise from the motorway, help clean the air, and provide a haven for nature (birds, insects, trees, fungi).

 But they need caring for to ensure that we and future generations can continue to enjoy the woodlands and the plateaux – that is why the Walderslade Woodlands Group was formed.

 Who are we?

-Quite simply, we are a group of local residents who meet for a few hours each month (usually the morning of the second Sunday) to carry out conservation and maintenance work in the local woodlands.
+Quite simply, we are a group of local residents who meet for a few hours each week (usually the mornings of Tuesdays and Thursdays) to carry out conservation and maintenance work in the local woodlands.
 We call these “Task Days” and in reality they are good fun and a great opportunity to meet like minded people.